Neru (film): Plagiarism allegations

-and Believe Me: The Abduction of Lisa McVey directed by Jim Donovan.
+and that it draws inspiration from Believe Me: The Abduction of Lisa McVey, directed by Jim Donovan.

 Sequels and spin-offs

-In a pre-release promotional discussion in December 2023, Mohanlal, Jeethu, Santhi, and Antony disclosed that potential sequels to Neru might happen if the first film proves successful at the box office.
-These sequels would explore additional cases handled by advocate Vijayamohan.
+In a pre-release promotional discussion in December 2023, Mohanlal, Jeethu, Santhi, and Antony disclosed that potential sequels to Neru may occur if the first film proves successful at the box-office.
+These sequels would explore additional cases handled by Advocate Vijayamohan.
 Mohanlal also mentioned the possibility of spin-offs centered around other characters.